 Books

-I am the man behind twelve books.
-The latest is Kindness and Wonder: Why Mister Rogers Matters Now More Than Ever.
+In 2019, I released Kindness and Wonder: Why Mister Rogers Matters Now More Than Ever, which changed the way I live more than any of my other books.
 It is half biography of Fred Rogers, the wonderful man behind Mister Rogers’ Neighborhood, and half “Ten Ways to Live More Like Mister Rogers Right Now,” advice on how to incorporate his philosophy into your own life (in a world that sorely needs it).
 “This is such a sweet and gentle and loving book; many times it brought tears to my eyes, and many more times it made me smile,” Cory Doctorow wrote on the BoingBoing website.
 You can buy the book from HarperCollins, Amazon, Barnes & Noble, or your local bookstore.

 In 2018, I published The World According to Tom Hanks: The Life, the Obsessions, the Good Deeds of America’s Most Decent Guy.
 It explores his life, his work, and his philosophy, encompassing his passions from Star Trek to Red Vines.
 Morgan Neville, the Oscar-winning director of Won’t You Be My Neighbor?, said, “If there is a new Mr. Rogers in our culture, it’s got to be Tom Hanks: honest, decent, trustworthy.
 Gavin Edwards’s book taps into what makes Hanks someone we love and someone we should emulate.”
 You can buy the book from Grand Central Publishing, Barnes & Noble, Amazon, Powell’s, Target, or your local bookstore.